-The LLM program is geared towards lawyers looking to further specialize in almost any area of law.
+The LLM program is geared towards individuals with law degrees looking to further specialize in almost any area of law.
 Students may choose from two streams: a one-year, research-based LLM degree or a two-year LLM degree with a certificate in University Teaching and Learning.

 Admissions Policy: No one single factor is solely determinative of admission to the law school.
 The Admissions Committee assesses applications in light of the criteria set out below and the chief source of information about applicants is that which is provided by them in their Personal Profile.
 Applicants should take care to present a full and rounded view of themselves in their Personal Profile.
 The admissions criteria and procedures for the current entering class are set out below.

 Objective: The objective of the admissions policy is to select students who will excel in the study of law and who have the potential to contribute creatively and meaningfully to the law school and the community.

 Criteria: The majority of applicants are considered by the Admissions Committee in the framework of the following criteria:

 May 1 for upper-year & Dual JD entry.